Dissertation Prospectus Defense

-Students must apply for and advance to candidacy in the Graduate School before being able to enroll in dissertation coursework.
+Students must apply for doctoral candidacy in the Graduate School before being able to enroll in dissertation coursework.
 At least two semesters of dissertation are required before becoming eligible to graduate: one semester of Reading (MEL 399R, 699R, or 999R) and one semester of Writing (MEL 399W, 699W, or 999W).
 The Reading course is taken only once, and a typical student will take multiple semesters of the Writing course before defending and graduating.
 These courses are graded only on the CR/NC basis.

 The Graduate School requires continuous registration of doctoral candidates (not including summers unless graduating in the summer).
 Leaves of absence are rarely granted by the Graduate School for students in candidacy.